kataw/kataw/README.md

  kataw.createIdentifier(/* text */ 'hello', /* rawText */ 'hello', /* start */ 1,  /* end */ 5)
 ```

-Some CST nodes needes additional info - the famous `nodeFlag`.
-In this case you can pass the flags like
+Some CST nodes needes additional info.
+This can be set using the `Kataw.NodeFlags` like
-this `kataw.NodeFlags.IsStatement`.
+this `node | kataw.NodeFlags.IsStatement`.

 **Note** This flag can be set on every CST node and every CST keyword nodes.